JLuc/makscribus/README.md

 # maksvn

-Using Subversion: update to trunk svn head and make scribus 1.5
+Using Subversion: update to trunk svn head or to any other revision, and make scribus 1.5 or 1.5.1

 Folders can be changed in editing the settings inside the file at its begining.
 - path to Qt